 - Ham Hocks or Ham Bone – For that lovely meaty flavor.
 You can also use smoked sausage, Kielbasa, rotisserie chicken, ground beef, or turkey.

 - Onion, Celery, Garlic – This is the aromatic combination that serves as the flavor base of the soup.
-You can add carrots to the mix as well.

 - Canned Tomatoes – Don’t drain the juice, as you’ll need that as well.

 - Parsley, Rosemary, Salt, and Pepper – For that touch of herby flavor.
 Salt and pepper, to taste.

 - Boullion Cubes – To flavor the broth.
 You can also use chicken stock.

 When Hurst’s said this mix has 15 varieties of beans in it, it wasn’t kidding.
 Curious what they are?

 Here are all the beans to expect in a bag of a 15 Bean Soup mix.

 |1.
 Black Beans||9.
 Green and Yellow Split Peas|

 |4.
 White Kidney Beans||12.
 Cranberry Beans|